zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-amazon.md

 3 (v) The application should be applied.)
 There is no such reason.
 There is no such point, There is no point.
 Whether it says facts (there is no reason)

-[APZ 22.6] (#apz22 .6) {#apz22 .6 .ref .apz} "He has nothing to fix the soul”
+[APZ 22.6] (#apz22 .6) {#apz22 .6 .ref .apz} "He has nothing to fix the soul"
 There is no sense of view that means souls.
-“Nyatha”Nen fluctuations No outlook.
+"Nyatha"Nen fluctuations No outlook.
 Spirit is not taken.
 There is no soul, and there is no redemption.
 If one has a genus, there is also a redemption.
 If someone has a redemption overheat There is a growth and redemption, and the growth of the secrets that exceeded (ii) He stopped; and he finished the rain, the habitual existence which was practiced He has no antiquity again.

-His December misconceptions of “Hence has not given all the view” Convinced.
+His December misconceptions of "Hence has not given all the view" Convinced.
 Sidunaha.
 Sanginaha.
 They were born.
 Fire called Wisdom Bewed.
 All the visible taken here were disfellowished. into NoodDays Arrives